 If you are considering filing for divorce, it is important that you pay close attention to the laws in your state.
-This article will give an overview of the timeline and laws that apply when going through a divorce in Arizona.
+This article will give you an overview of the timeline and laws that apply when going through a divorce in Arizona.

 Filing for divorce